Data-Driven Offline Optimization For Architecting Hardware Accelerators: Experimental Evaluation

 \niparagraph{Accelerating previously unseen applications (``zero-shot'' optimization).} Finally, we answer \textbf{Q(4)} by demonstrating that our data-driven offline method, \methodname\ enables effective data reuse by using logged accelerator data from a set of applications to design an accelerator for an unseen new application, without requiring any training on data from the new unseen application(s).
-We train a contextual version of \methodname\ using a set of ``training applications'' and then optimize an accelerator using the learned surrogate with different contexts corresponding to ``test applications,'' without any additional designs evaluated against the test application.
-In this case, we train the evolutionary (online) method on the test application domain for 1000 iterations, for comparison.
-We also compare directly to the accelerator found by the evolutionary (online) method when jointly optimizing the training applications in Appendix~\ref{app:additional_experiments_multi}, but found that to be worse than running a few iterations of the evolutionary (online) method on the test applications.
-Table~\ref{table:zero_shot} shows that, on an average, \methodname\ outperforms the best online method on the test applications by \textbf{1.26$\times$} (up to 66$\%$) and only 2$\%$ slowdown in one case.
+We train a contextual version of \methodname\ using a set of ``training applications'' and then optimize an accelerator using the learned surrogate with different contexts corresponding to ``test applications,'' without any additional query to the test application dataset.
+Table~\ref{table:zero_shot} shows, on average, \methodname\ outperforms the best online method by 1.26$\times$ (up to 66$\%$) and only 2$\%$ slowdown in 1/4 cases.
 Note that the difference in performance increases as the number of training applications increases.
-These results show the effectiveness of \methodname\ in the zero-shot setting (more results in Appendix~\ref{sec:app_zero_shot}) and highlight the effectiveness of data re-use by our offline approach.
+These results show the effectiveness of \methodname\ in the zero-shot setting (more results in Appendix~\ref{sec:app_zero_shot}).